gridonic/coding/css/README.md

 #### Components

 The components folder is a collection of all the pieces your user interface is providing.
 A component should always be the **smallest part of a repeating piece**, but can also be a collection of components.

-**REMEMBER:** Do not start the components scss file with an underscore (\_), since we dynamically load each components styling on demand!
-There is no concatenation of all styles.

 #### Shared